hashinteractive/gatsby-theme-reactor/gatsby-theme-reactor/README.md

 - [Bio.json](#bio-json) located at `/src/data/Bio.json`
 - [Project.json](#project-json) located at `/src/data/Project.json`
 - [profile.jpg](#profile) and [profile-alt.jpg](#profile) located at `/src/data/images/profile.jpg` and `/src/data/images/profile-alt.jpg`
-> You can find and example of the `Bio.json` file and `Project.json` file in this project's repository here: [github.com/hashinteractive/gatsby-theme-reactor/src/data](https://github.com/hashinteractive/gatsby-theme-reactor/tree/master/gatsby-theme-reactor/src/data)

 ## Gatsby Config
 You will need to create a file in the root of your project called `gatsby-config.js` and define the `@hashinteractive/gatsby-theme-reactor` as a plugin dependency: